Improving 3D Cellular Positioning Integrity with Bayesian RAIM: Numerical Study

 \subsubsection{Running time}

-The empirical CDF results for total and PL computation times of Baseline RAIM and Bayesian RAIM with PL overestimation are shown in Fig.~\ref{fig:Time}.
-Fault types have little impact on these results.
-Baseline RAIM's total running time varies significantly and can exceed that of Bayesian RAIM with overestimation, which has consistent runtimes with a median around $0.55$ seconds.
-PL overestimation contributes minimally to both algorithms.
-Fig.~\ref{fig:Time} also includes the CDFs of the exact PL computation time, which is significantly longer than the overestimation method and heavily influenced by fault type: approximately $0.1$ seconds for NLoS faults and several seconds for clock faults.
-This discrepancy is due to the weights of \ac{GM} posterior PDFs \eqref{eq:pdf_X_pos}: with the NLoS-type faults, only a few terms have significant weights, while with the clock-type faults, no term tends to dominate.
-As a result, the choice of $\zeta_2 = 0.002$ (see \eqref{eq:constraintL}) typically reduces the GM model to less than 10 terms for NLoS-type fault, but several hundred terms for the clock-type case.
-Further studies show that even with $\zeta_2 = 0.1$, around a hundred terms can still remain.
+Figure~\ref{fig:Time} shows empirical CDFs for the total and PL computation times of Baseline RAIM and Bayesian RAIM with PL overestimation.
+Fault type shows little effect on these results.
+Baseline RAIM’s total runtime is more variable and can exceed that of Bayesian RAIM with overestimation, which is consistently around $0.55$ seconds (median).
+PL overestimation adds minimal overhead to both algorithms.
+Figure~\ref{fig:Time} also presents CDFs for exact PL computation time, which is much longer than the overestimation method and highly dependent on fault type: about $0.1$ seconds for NLoS faults and several seconds for clock faults.
+This difference arises from the GM posterior PDF weights: with NLoS faults, only a few terms are significant, while clock faults involve many terms.
+For $\zeta_2 = 0.002$ (see \eqref{eq:constraintL}), the GM model typically reduces to fewer than 10 terms for NLoS faults, but several hundred for clock faults; even with $\zeta_2 = 0.1$, around 100 terms may remain.